MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rearchitect-container-sql.md

     ![Extend](./media/contoso-migration-rearchitect-container-sql/extend4.png)

 7. They locate the Cosmos DB endpoint, and the authentication key.
 These are used in the app to connect to the collection.
-In the database, they click **Keys**, and copy the URI and primary key to Notepad.
+In the database, they select **Keys**, and copy the URI and primary key to Notepad.

     ![Extend](./media/contoso-migration-rearchitect-container-sql/extend5.png)